geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ![Logo](http://i.imgur.com/EnyL91L.png)

 ObsPy has been in developed since 2008 and we now declare it stable enough to be called 1.0.
-It comes with a large slew of new features, improved stability, and a much better internal structure that enables us to further grow and develop ObsPy.
+It is a big release with significant internal changes, new features, stability improvements, and much more to prepare ObsPy for future challenges and get rid of accumulated technical debt.

 We strongly encourage all users to update to the new version as it will effectively end support for the 0.10.x line.